aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 *Why:* Align to player intuition and increase consistency with MLQ

 **1.4 Sideline Interference**
-*Was:* Don’t touch a ball that rolls out of bounds
+*Was:* Don't touch a ball that rolls out of bounds
 *Now:* Modified sideline interference to only include disadvantaging the opposing team

 *Why:* Rewrote for clarity, should now allow a sideline members to stop balls that have rolled out of bounds